Shopify/hydrogen-v1/docs/components/cart/cartprovider.md

 ---

 The `CartProvider` component creates a context for using a cart.
-It creates a cart object and callbacks that can be accessed by any descendent component using the `useCart` hook and related hooks.
-It also carries out any callback props when a relevant action is performed.
+It creates a cart object and callbacks that any descendent component can access using the `useCart` hook and related hooks. `CartProvider` also carries out any callback props when a relevant action is performed.
 For example, if an `onLineAdd` callback is provided, then the callback is called when a new line item is successfully added to the cart.